surban/aggligator/aggligator/README.md

 The following optional crate features are available:

-  * `dump` — enables saving of analysis data to disk, mainly useful for debugging connection performance issues; also enables [Serde] support on some data types.
+  * `dump` — enables saving of analysis data to disk, mainly useful for debugging connection performance issues; also enables [Serde] support on some data types,
+  * `js`  — enables support for execution in a JavaScript runtime environment (web browser).

 [Serde]: https://serde.rs/

+### JavaScript and web support

+Aggligator supports compiling to the WebAssembly targets `wasm32-unknown-unknown`, `wasm32-wasip1` and `wasm32-wasip1-threads`.
+If you are targeting a JavaScript runtime environment (like a web browser) you must enable the `js` crate feature.
+This will enable JavaScript promises support and spawn tasks onto the browser's native event queue.

 ## Working with TCP links, TLS encryption and examples